trivalsion/unix/README.md

 ## Shell Script Checking Algorithm
 1. Check all the changed files .sh with [ShellCheck](https://www.shellcheck.net/) and fix errors that show up
 2. Make sure that all global varibales used by include scripts are present
-3. Run the "scripts/main.sh" and any other script that was changed on a Linux VM and check if it does everything it is supposed to and does it correctly
+3. Run the "scripts/main.sh" and any other script that was changed on a Linux VM and check if it does everything it is supposed to and that it does it correctly